Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 ### Python declarations

-Libraries **should** declare a dependency on `:python` or `:python3` as appropriate, which will respectively cause the formula to use the first python or python3 discovered in `PATH` at install time.
-If a library supports both Python 2.x and Python 3.x, the `:python` dependency **should** be `:recommended` (i.e. built by default) and the `:python3` dependency should be `:optional`.
-Python 2.x libraries **must** function when they are installed against either the system Python or Homebrew Python.
+Python 2 libraries probably do not need a `depends_on :python` declaration; this way, they will be built with system Python, but should still be usable with any other Python 2.7.
+If this is not the case, it is an upstream bug; [here is some advice for resolving it](http://blog.tim-smith.us/2015/09/python-extension-modules-os-x/).
+Libraries built for Python 3 should include `depends_on :python3`, which will bottle against Homebrew's python3, and use the first python3 discovered in `PATH` at build time when installing from source with `brew install --build-from-source`.
+If a library supports both Python 2.x and Python 3.x, the `:python3` dependency may be `:optional`.
+Python 2.x libraries must function when they are installed against either the system Python or Homebrew Python.

-Formulae that declare a dependency on `:python` will always be bottled against Homebrew's python, since we cannot in general build binary packages that can be imported from both Pythons.
-Users can add `--build-from-source` after `brew install` to compile against whichever python is in `PATH`.

 ### Installing